nizzlo/ruhiru/README.md

 # Ruhiru

-A web and mobile application for efficient blood donation
+A web and mobile application for efficient blood donation.
+This is for a startup competition called one hack.

 ## Prerequisites